Sooner or later, one of your employees will not be able to work. In Papershift, this is recorded via absences.

-The hours that are assigned according to the duty rota are taken over as absent hours.
+The hours that are assigned according to the duty rota are taken as absent hours.

-A specific value is set here for the absence, which applies to all employees.
+A specific value is set for the absence, which applies to all employees.

 A value set in the employee profile is calculated for the absence.

-Under "Other settings", you can specify how public holidays should be calculated in the records.
-If this option cannot be selected, you first have to place the tick further up at "Calculate with vacation days".
+Here you can specify how public holidays should be calculated in the records.
+If this option cannot be selected, you first have to check the option "Deduct from remaining vacation days" at the top.

 Also, you can choose:

-- whether employees are allowed to reset the absences,
+- If employees are allowed to reset absences.

-- whether the absence type can be assigned to new employees automatically,
+- If the absence type should be assigned to new employees automatically.

-In the "Employee" tab, you can define which of your employees should be assigned to this absence type.
+In the "Users" tab, you can define which of your employees should be assigned to this absence type.
 When you create a new absence type, all the employees are automatically added.